Automakers side with Trump in legal fight with California

 “The certainty of one national program, with reasonable, achievable standards, is the surest way to reduce emissions in the timeliest manner,” said John Bozzella, CEO of Global Automakers and spokesman for the coalition.
 “With our industry facing the possibility of multiple, overlapping and inconsistent standards that drive up costs and penalize consumers, we had an obligation to intervene.”

-Bozzella said that the group made the decision to intervene on how the standards should be applied.
+The group made the decision to intervene on how the standards should be applied, Bozzella said.
 That was even though the group wanted more environmentally friendly standards than the only proposal released so far by the Trump administration.
 “There’s a middle ground that supports year over year increases in fuel economy,” and promotes electric cars and innovation, he said.

+Four other major automakers — Ford, BMW, Honda and Volkswagen — reached a deal with California in July to toughen the gas mileage and greenhouse gas emissions standards, bypassing the Trump administration’s push to relax them nationwide.

+Ford, BMW, Honda and Volkswagen signed the deal with the California Air Resources Board, the state’s air pollution regulator, which had been at odds with the Trump administration for months.

 The Trump administration has proposed freezing the standards at 2021 levels through 2025.
 A final proposal is expected by the end of the year.
 Many automakers have said they support increasing the standards, but not as much as those affirmed in the waning days of the Obama administration in 2016.